Life Bible-Presbyterian Church

 Life Bible-Presbyterian Church (Abbreviation: LBPC; 笃信圣经长老会生命堂) is a reformed, fundamental, and separatist Bible-Presbyterian church located at Gilstead Road, under the Novena Planning Area, within the Central Region of Singapore.
 It is the first and oldest Bible-Presbyterian church in Singapore and Southeast Asia, and the mother church of Bible-Presbyterian churches in the region.
 Church members are referred to as "Lifers."
 The pastor is the Rev Charles Seet.

 The church motto is "Holding Forth the Word of Life" (Philippians 2:16).

 History

 Life Bible-Presbyterian Church ("LBPC") was established by Timothy Tow, who in 1950 became pastor of the Life Church English Service at Say Mia Tng a Chinese Presbyterian Church at Prinsep Street (not to be confused with Prinsep Street Presbyterian Church).
 In 1955 Tow and others left the Chinese Presbyterian Synod to form the Bible-Presbyterian Church and LBPC was established.
 In 1963, LBPC moved into new premises in 9 & 9A Gilstead Road.
 The acquisition of 10 Gilstead Road was completed on 30 April 1990.

 In 1988, the Synod of the Bible-Presbyterian Church was dissolved, but LBPC and other Bible-Presbyterian churches continue to exist under their respective names.

+In 1990, the church acquired Beulah House, a bungalow located across the road.
+The church had reportedly been seeking to purchase the property for several decades as a "potential expansion to the Church activities."
+On 10 February 1992, the church received approval from the authorities to use the building as a hostel.
+It was gazetted for conservation by the Urban Redevelopment Authority on 19 May 2003.
+The church later restored the building, which involved removing the alterations it had received, including its mezzanine flooring and the boarding up of its arches windows and floors, and reinstating and recovering its original features, such as its terrazzo flooring.
+Broken tiles were replaced by identical ones made in Vietnam.
+It was renamed the Beulah House by the church and serves as a venue for the church's "supplementary activities".
+The restoration project received the Urban Redevelopment Authority Architectural Heritage Award in 2009.